Since most problems are created by our imagination and are thus imaginary,

 I have done thousands of stage shows, pushing hypnosis to it’s limits to motivate, inspire and educate.

-If you would like to see a video clip of one of my most powerful demonstrations, cut and paste:
+Here is a video clip of one of my most powerful demonstrations.

 I have also used hypnosis for decades on a clinical level to help others overcome negative habits, reduce pain, prepare for surgery, let go of fear, reduce tremors from Parkinson’s, enhance the flow of the creativity, help athletes and much, much more.